PavloChechehov/gl-test-task/README.md

         FOREIGN KEY (customer_id) REFERENCES customers(id)
     );
     ```
-   In case, we need the historical verification data, how the verification status is changing and when.
+If we need to keep historical verification data (e.g., track how and when the verification status changes),
-In that scenario, it is good idea to split the customers table to the customers and customer_verifications.
+it’s a good idea to separate the customers table from the customer_verifications table.

-However, there're pros and cons:
+2. Use WebClient for reactive communication with downstream services.
+   In our case, the mock server is responsible for email verification, and using WebClient would allow for fully non-blocking, asynchronous calls.

+3. Introduce a users table (e.g., with login, role) to support proper authentication and authorization.
+   Additionally, consider integrating OAuth2 or JWT tokens for more secure and scalable authentication.
+4. Use a mapping library (e.g., MapStruct) to handle entity-to-DTO and DTO-to-entity conversions automatically.
+   This improves maintainability and reduces boilerplate code.